 The vulnerabilities of a call center come from the nature of how and why call centers operate as well as a number of different outside factors.
 On top of Pindrop’s report, Gartner had also released an updated 2017 report on contact center fraud that confirmed, supported, and expanded on Pindrop’s findings.

 According to Pindrop, call center’s inherit weaknesses can be broken down into four categories:

 Fraudulent callers can utilize numerous technologies to spoof their caller ID numbers, and the rising use and availability of free VoIP apps have allowed callers to mask their true location and identity.
 With solutions like Google Voice, anyone can register a number from anywhere in the country.
 At this point, that phone number is now no more reliable than an IP address.
-Beyond outside technology, fraudulent callers will also abuse the call center’s technology, most notably IVR systems.
+Beyond outside technology, fraudulent callers will also abuse the call center automations or other forms of the call center’s technology, most notably IVR systems.

 Fraud callers will abuse an IVR to reset a victim’s PIN, or even find out more account information without having to speak to an agent.
 Building up a smart AI-powered IVR is necessary, but too much freedom weakens defenses.
 To make things even scarier, Gartner noted that software can be used to modify and change a caller’s voice just in case voice biometrics are used to help identify callers.

 Perhaps the weakest link inside your call center is also your strongest.
 Agents are trained to handle wild emotions from callers and a massive influx of calls on a daily basis.
 But overall, agent training focuses specifically on providing quality service.
 Agents are trained to respond to a caller’s emotion to help deescalate the situation and leave everyone happy.